 Early in 2012 in response to McClean's decision, Deputy Leader of the DUP Nigel Dodds said something had to be done to stop the country from losing their best players:

 Action should now be taken to stop the haemorrhaging of talent from Northern Ireland.

 The British and Irish governments should now work to address this injustice which sees footballing talent developed in Northern Ireland, at some considerable cost, lost to compete at international level with the Republic’s team.

 No one should be opposed to the idea of talks to resolve this issue, and there is a degree of irony about the demands for free eligibility.

 Putting all of this aside, it did not seem that a chance under Giovanni Trapattoni's Ireland would be coming anytime soon.
 At the time Ireland qualified for Euro 2012 with a play-off win over Estonia, McClean had not even made his debut for Sunderland.

 Martin O'Neill was stressing patience for the player at club level, but his opportunity would arrive eventually.

-His was named in the team to play Manchester City, a 1-0 win at the Stadium of Light.
-He would score his first goal in the very next game in the 4-1 win at Wigan.
+He was named in the team to play Manchester City, a 1-0 win at the Stadium of Light.
+The winger would score his first goal in the very next game in the 4-1 win at Wigan.